-Day 7.
-Free morning to pursue your own interests before the Eurostar to St Pancras, where arrival is scheduled for c.
-4.30pm.
+Day 8.
+Take the Eurostar to London St Pancras, where arrival is scheduled for c.
+1.30pm.

 Lecturer

 Patrick Bade.
 Historian and writer with wideranging art-historical and musical interests.
 Educated at University College London and the Courtauld Institute, he was senior lecturer at Christies Education for many years.
 He has also worked for the Art Fund, Royal Opera House, National Gallery, Victoria & Albert Museum and spoken on Radio 3 and 4 and Classic FM Radio.
 He has published extensively on 19th- and early 20th-century painting (Ingres, Courbet, Degas, Renoir, Rops, Mucha, Lautrec, Tamara de Lempicka etc) and on historical vocal recordings.
 His books include Music Wars: 1937-1945, an account of how music was used in World War II.